Author: Ashok P. Nadkarni <apnmbx-wits@yahoo.com>

 There are some bugs, inconsistencies and misconfiguration of compiler options in the various incarnations of the extension makefiles.
 Examples include unoptimized release builds in some important extensions like Tk and Sqlite, differing floating point conformance options in debug and release builds even within Tcl and so on.

-Therefore, a standard set of documented nmake
+Therefore, a standard set of documented nmake macros are defined to

 ensure consistency across build configurations.